DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/planning-task-details.md

-The DevExpress Angular Task Detail View template can be used to manage task information in an Angular-powered application.
+The DevExtreme Angular Task Detail View template can be used to manage task information in an Angular-powered application.
 The template includes a task edit form and a tab section for related entities such as activities, notes, and comments.

 ## UI Components